 The Scottish Seabird Centre offers the chance to watch marine wildlife in its natural habitat.
 The below footage is transmitted live from our solar powered cameras on the Bass Rock.

-If the live screen appears black or frozen, the cameras may have been switched off overnight or to allow researchers on the islands to carry out their work.
+If the live screen appears black or frozen, the cameras may have been switched off overnight, to allow researchers on the islands to carry out their work or we may be experiencing technical problems with them (particularly in winter as our cameras are solar powered).
 We apologise for any inconvenience.

 The Bass Rock is home to over 150,000 gannets in peak season, making it the world's largest colony of Northern gannets.
 The gannets spend most of the year on the Bass, arriving in late February and departing at the end of October when they set out on their long journey down to the west coast of Africa.
 The lower ledges of the Bass are home to shags, guillemots and razorbills, with seals hauling up on the rocks below.